- Creating Eco-Conscious Products

 - Green Mark Program by the Environment and Development Foundation (EDF)

-(Link to the Green Mark Program website)
+(Link to the Green Mark Program website.
+This website is available only in Chinese.)

 Korea Eco-label (South Korea)